-During the flight, I also received a present containing a special edition SQ A380 glass, but I am not sure whether this is standard.
+During the flight, I also received a present containing a special edition SQ A380 glass, but I am unsure whether this is standard.

 It is worth noting that Singapore Airlines does not provide amenity kits to its Business Class passengers.

-The meals on Singapore Airlines were some of the best that I have experienced in the skies.
-I have reviewed this First Class food separately so as not to inundate this review with photos.
+The meals on Singapore Airlines were some of the best I have experienced in the skies.
+We have reviewed this First Class food separately so as not to inundate this review with photos.

-The 32 inch, high-resolution TV screen in the suite was controlled by a tablet and displays KrisWorld, SQ’s inflight entertainment system.
-The latter features an impressive selection of 1,000 entertainment options, with tons and tons of movies, television programs, music, games, and apps.
+The 32-inch, high-resolution TV screen in the suite was controlled by a tablet and displays KrisWorld, SQ’s inflight entertainment system.
+The latter features an impressive selection of 1,000 entertainment options, with many movies, television programs, music, games, and apps.

-Contrary to most other airlines, and to my own great disappointment, SQ hasn’t installed tail, nose, and/or belly cameras on its A380 aircraft.
+Contrary to most other airlines, and to my great disappointment, SQ hasn’t installed tail, nose,and belly cameras on its A380 aircraft.

 Wi-Fi was available on SQ’s A380 and was of reasonable speed.
-To access the onboard internet, you needed to enable Wi-Fi on your smartphone, tablet or laptop, and connect to the ‘KrisWorld’ or ‘OnAir’ network.
-SQ offers 100 MB and 30 MB of complimentary data to First and Business Class passengers respectively.
-Once your data had been used, you have to pay, and unfortunately, the rates were expensive:
+To access the onboard internet, you need to enable Wi-Fi on your smartphone, tablet, or laptop and connect to the ‘KrisWorld’ or ‘OnAir network.

-Singapore Airlines does not feature a bar on its flagship plane, but you can order snacks from the menu at any time during the flight.
+Singapore Airlines does not feature a bar on its flagship plane, but you can order snacks from the menu anytime during the flight.

 Review by our friends at Luxury Travel Expert